 The experiment was carried out in the ESSEC experimental research lab designed for conducting experiments in a controlled environment.
 The experiment was presented to students as an opportunity to contribute to a research project studying how economic agents make their financial decisions.
 Following common practice, the gender aspect of the research project was not revealed to participants to avoid disclosing our research subject.

-At the beginning of the experiment, the participants are required to read the description of the scenario, which includes a description of the firm, a brief history of the stock price, the events expected to occur during the trading session (the nomination of the next CEO is one of the events presented) and the market consensus by financial analysts.
+At the beginning of the experiment, the participants are required to read the description of the scenario, which includes a description of the firm, a brief history of the stock price, the events expected to occur during the trading session (the appointment of the next CEO is one of the events presented) and the market consensus by financial analysts.
 The participants are presented the sequence of events that may unfold during the simulation.
-This sequence includes two major events: a gendered event—the CEO nomination—and a nongendered event—the result of a tender offer.
-The nongendered event takes place after the CEO nomination and serves as a placebo check to study the robustness of our results.
+This sequence includes two major events: a gendered event—the CEO appointment —and a nongendered event—the result of a tender offer.
+The nongendered event takes place after the CEO appointment and serves as a placebo check to study the robustness of our results.
 Prior to the announcements of these events, the participants are uninformed about their final outcome.
-Regarding the gendered event, while they know that the company is going to announce the next CEO, they do not know who will be nominated.
+Regarding the gendered event, while they know that the company is going to announce the next CEO, they do not know who will be appointed.
 Regarding the nongendered event, while they know that the result of the tender offer will be announced during the day, they do not know whether SunCar will win it or not.
 Participants are asked to act as investors whose objective is to maximize their gains out of the trading day, something of which they are clearly reminded at the start of the simulation.
 As an incentive, participants receive compensation in the form of a course grade bonus derived as a function of their realized gains during the simulation.
 The participants, who have followed the core finance course, are familiar with the functioning of financial markets, but this is the first time that they launch the simulation used for our experiment.

 Internal and external validity